hanfak/topics-to-learn/career/interview.md

 ## questions to ask
 - , are there any concerns you have about me working for your company?
 Because, I would prefer it that when I leave the room, we’ve addressed every issue.
+- https://youtu.be/2Afk9KVEgpE 20 Questions To Ask Your Next Employer Farley

 ## q